 Response from the trial was very positive and Vodafone commissioned further content and updates to the experience, including:

-The mobile application has been shortlisted as finalist in the Learning Technologies Awards 2020 in the “Best Use of Mobile Learning” category.
+The mobile application was shortlisted as finalist in the Learning Technologies Awards 2020 in the “Best Use of Mobile Learning” category.

 We’re always happy to talk to you about how immersive technologies can engage your employees and customers.
 If you have a learning objective in mind, or simply want to know more about VR, send us a message and we’ll get back to you as soon as we can.